 Knowledge and Expertise.

 Any managed service provider should, at least, have the knowledge that goes beyond conventional management and operating system availability and maintenance.
-Check the level of knowledge related to management changes, virtualization, high availability, middleware and databases data, multiple network technologies, integration platform, mobility, security and, of course, cloud technologies.
+Check the level of knowledge related to management changes, virtualization, high availability, middleware and database data, multiple network technologies, integration platform, mobility, security and, of course, cloud technologies.

 Alignment with industry best practices and ITIL standards

 A key to achieving a reliable, highly available IT infrastructure is to optimize IT management.
 A services provider should employ industry best practices in managing your IT resources—in particular, aligning with the ITIL approach to IT service management.
-ITIL best practices encompass problem, incident, event, change, configuration, inventory, capacity and performance management as well as reporting.
+ITIL best practices encompass a problem, incident, event, change, configuration, inventory, capacity and performance management as well as reporting.
 Best practices for transitioning from in-house to the provider’s management system are also a critical area to explore.

 Proactive, technology-based approach to IT services management.

 Find out if the services provider has a “break/fix” mentality or a proactive approach that emphasizes problem prevention and continuous improvement.
 Look for a provider that goes beyond simple monitoring and device management.

 Today’s IT infrastructures are typically heterogeneous environments comprised of hardware, software and network products from a variety of vendors.
 A services provider should have at minimum proven experience working with multi-vendor environments—and more importantly, have partnerships with leading vendors to help ensure availability today and visibility into product evolution paths and emerging technologies.
 A truly vendor-agnostic services provider should play the role of trusted technology advisor, helping you select the technologies that provide the best fit for your business.